yetulaxman/linux-2/_exercises/00-Hello-World-Docker-Exercise.md

 docker run alpine echo "hello-world"
 ```

 **2. How would you run the same *hello-world example* from a different docker registry?
-Name few third-party docker registries besides DockerHub.
+Name few third-party docker registries besides DockerHub**

 Default registry for docker client is DockerHub.
 For other registries, one has to write fully qualified name of docker images and it would look something like this: *host name/repository/imagename:tag*.